turingschool/backend-curriculum-site/module1/lessons/hashes.md

 <section class="answer">
   <h3>How should we name our Hashes?</h3>

-Hashes represent a _collection_ of data.
+  <p>Hashes represent a _collection_ of data.
 It is usually appropriate to call the hash the plural form of what that data represents.

 Ex:
 ```ruby